rafaelmontas/rafaelmontas.github.io/_posts/2023-06-13-method-lookup-path.md

 ```

 Also, a class could mix in two or more modules and more than one implements
-the same method beign searched for.
+the same method being searched for.
 In that case, the most-recently mixed-in
 module is searched first.

 ## How `prepend` and `extend` work

-Eventhough `include` is the most common way of mixing in modules into a
+Even though `include` is the most common way of mixing in modules into a
-class, Ruby provides two other ways to achive that but with some differences.
+class, Ruby provides two other ways to achieve that but with some differences.

 **`prepend`**

 If you `prepend` a module to a class, the object looks in that module first,
-before it looks in the class. it basically inserts the module at the begining of
+before it looks in the class. it basically inserts the module at the beginning of
 the ancestors chain.

 You can see the difference between `include` and `prepend` reflected when calling